 So acquiring new customers is expensive and requires a lot of time and resources, but a culture index survey indirectly helps you retain your clients along with employee engagement.

-3. Strategic planning
+3. Strategic planning for company culture

 Strategic planning is a crucial part of any company's success.
 Implementing strategic planning is only possible when your people leaders are in sync with your employees thoughts, expectations and their mindset.

 As per ClearPoint Strategy's statistics, 80% of leaders say that their company is good at crafting, but only 44% feel that they are good at implementing.